PreferredAI/cornac/docs/source/user/quickstart.rst

 The Cornac Experiment Concept
 -----------------------------
-The main idea behind Cornac is to provide a simple and flexible way to experiment with different algorithms, hyper-parameters, and datasets without having to manually implement and run all the code yourself.
+The main idea behind Cornac is to provide a simple and flexible way to experiment with different models, datasets and metrics without having to manually implement and run all the code yourself.

 **Here are some key concepts related to Cornac:**